mattermost/mattermost/doc/install/Configuration-Settings.md

 “true”: Allow team creation and account signup using GitLab OAuth.
 To configure, input the **Secret** and **Id** credentials.

 ```"Secret": ""```
 Obtain this value by logging into your GitLab account.
-Go to Profile Settings -> Applications -> New Application, enter a Name, then enter Redirect URLs "<your-mattermost-url>/login/gitlab/complete" (example: http://localhost:8065/login/gitlab/complete) and "<your-mattermost-url>/signup/gitlab/complete".
+Go to Profile Settings -> Applications -> New Application, enter a Name, then enter Redirect URLs "https://<your-mattermost-url>/login/gitlab/complete" (example: https://example.com:8065/login/gitlab/complete) and "https://<your-mattermost-url>/signup/gitlab/complete".

 ```"Id": ""```
 Obtain this value by logging into your GitLab account.
-Go to Applications -> Profile Settings.
-Enter Redirect URLs "<your-mattermost-url>/login/gitlab/complete" (example: http://localhost:8065/login/gitlab/complete) and "<your-mattermost-url>/signup/gitlab/complete".
+Go to Profile Settings -> Applications -> New Application, enter a Name, then enter Redirect URLs "https://<your-mattermost-url>/login/gitlab/complete" (example: https://example.com:8065/login/gitlab/complete) and "https://<your-mattermost-url>/signup/gitlab/complete".

 ```"AuthEndpoint": ""```
-Enter <your-gitlab-url>/oauth/authorize (example: http://localhost:3000/oauth/authorize).
-Use HTTP or HTTPS in your URLs as appropriate.
+Enter https://<your-gitlab-url>/oauth/authorize (example: https://example.com:3000/oauth/authorize).
+Use HTTP or HTTPS depending on how your server is configured.

 ```"TokenEndpoint": ""```
-Enter <your-gitlab-url>/oauth/token (example: http://localhost:3000/oauth/token).
-Use HTTP or HTTPS in your URLs as appropriate.
+Enter https://<your-gitlab-url>/oauth/authorize (example: https://example.com:3000/oauth/token).
+Use HTTP or HTTPS depending on how your server is configured.

 ```"UserApiEndpoint": ""```
-Enter <your-gitlab-url>/api/v3/user (example: http://localhost:3000/api/v3/user).
-Use HTTP or HTTPS in your URLs as appropriate.
+Enter https://<your-gitlab-url>/oauth/authorize (example: https://example.com:3000/api/v3/user).
+Use HTTP or HTTPS depending on how your server is configured.

 ## Config.json Settings Not in System Console